 The Patents Act 2013 provides for the grant of patents for inventions, including manufacturing processes, machines, pharmaceutical and products.
-To be patented, the invention must be industrially applicable (be able to be made or used in some kind of industry) new or novel and contain an inventive step that is non-obvious.
-The invention cannot be already known or used anywhere in the world before the priority date of the application for grant in New Zealand.
-If the invention has already been used, displayed or otherwise made available anywhere in the world it will not normally be patentable.
-The period of protection is 20 years.
+To be patented, the invention must be industrially applicable (be able to be made or used in some kind of industry), new or novel and contain an inventive step that is non-obvious.
+The maximum period of patent protection is 20 years.
 New Zealand is a member of the Paris Convention and Patent Co-operation Treaty.